crtxio/cortex-publisher/README.md

 ## Prerequisites

 1. First you must have purchased and own a domain before setting up in Cloudflare.
 You can do this through Cloudflare directly, or use external services such as [Namecheap](https://www.namecheap.com/).
-Add the site to Cloudflare.
+Add the domain as a site to Cloudflare.
 This will populate the domain's zone ID for use in later steps.
 For more information on how to setup your domain in Cloudflare please visit [Add site to Cloudflare](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/).

 2. Install the [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/).